-There is so much in London that fires my enthusiasm!
+There is so much in London to give designers – and others – inspiration.
 Here are the top 10 places that get my creative juices flowing.

 The premier museum in London for the applied arts (and hence loved by graphic designers) also puts on the best special exhibitions.
 At the time of writing ‘Pink Floyd: their mortal remains’ is their main exhibition.
 Also showing is ‘Balenciaga: shaping fashion’ and ‘Plywood: material of the modern world’.
 Along with their permanent exhibits, there is something for everyone.